sal55/langs/pcl8.md

 There can also be some extra bits of info.
 This lists all shown:
 ````
     n          Count (eg. number of call arguments)
-    s          Scale factor for complex pointer instructions (eg. byte-size of a pointer target type)
+    s          Scale factor for complex pointer instructions
     d          Extra byte-offset for complex pointers (so it is not scaled)
     cc         Condition code, one of EQ NE LT LE GE GT
-    v          A value of 1 (rather than 0) means a called function uses C-style variadic arguments, which have
+    v          A value of 1 (rather than 0) means a called function uses C-style variadic
-               special ABI rules
+               arguments, which often have special ABI rules
-    pop1       A value of 1 rather than 0 means that only Z is popped for JUMPcc rather than X Y, but only if
+    pop1       A value of 1 rather than 0 means that only Z is popped for JUMPcc rather than
-               false; ie. the jumps is not taken.
-This is used for chain sequences of compares against the
+               X Y, but only if false; ie. the jumps is not taken.
+This is used for chain sequences
-               same X
+               of compares against the same X
-    op         For maths functions, one of SIN COS TAN ASIN .... (in my HLLs such functions are built-in operators)
+    op         For maths functions, one of SIN COS TAN ASIN .... (in my HLLs such functions are
+               built-in operators)
 ````
 #### The Type System
 These the types used: